 Create Hub Site in SharePoint Online using PowerShell

 You can convert existing Sites to Hub Sites, but sites that are already associated with another hub can’t be converted to a hub site.
 To make the site as Hub Site using PowerShell script, make sure you have downloaded and installed the latest SharePoint Online Management Shell first.
 If you already have a previous version of the shell installed, uninstall it first and then install the latest version.

 Connect the SharePoint Online Management Shell

 Connect-SPOService -Url https://crescenttech-admin.sharepoint.com

-It will prompt user credentials, give the credentials and connect to SharePoint admin site.
+It will prompt user credentials, give the credentials and connect to the SharePoint admin site.